nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% highlight js %}
 ...

-include ':react-native-branch', ':app'
+include ':branch-react-native-sdk', ':app'

-// The relative path to the react-native-branch directory tends to often be prefixed with one too many "../"s project(':react-native-branch').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-branch/android')
+// The relative path to the branch-react-native-sdk directory tends to often be prefixed with one too many "../"s project(':branch-react-native-sdk').projectDir = new File(rootProject.projectDir, '../node_modules/branch-react-native-sdk/android')
 {% endhighlight %}

 #### android/app/build.gradle